AU Microscopii: Planetary system

 AU Microscopii's debris disk has an asymmetric structure and an inner gap or hole cleared of debris, which has led a number of astronomers to search for planets orbiting AU Microscopii.
 By 2007, no searches had led to any detections of planets.
 However, in 2020 the discovery of a Neptune-sized planet was announced based on transit observations by TESS.
-Its rotation axis is well aligned with the rotation axis of the parent star, with the misalignment being equal to 5°.
+Its rotation axis is well aligned with the rotation axis of the parent star, with the misalignment being equal to 5°.The radial-velocity confirmation of AU Microscopii b was led by astronomer Peter Plavchan.

 Since 2018, a second planet, AU Microscopii c, was suspected to exist.
 It was confirmed in December 2020, after additional transit events were documented by the TESS observatory.
 A 2024 study which performed measurements of Rossiter–McLaughlin effect for the planet c revealed that the planet is possibly misaligned with the star's rotation axis, returning a poorly constrained value of projected obliquity λ_{c} = 67.8±31.7 deg.

 A third planet in the system was suspected since 2022 based on transit-timing variations, and "validated" in 2023, although several possible orbital periods of planet d cannot be ruled out yet.
 This planet has a mass comparable to that of Earth.
 Radial velocity observations have also found evidence for a fourth, outer planet as of 2023.
 Observations of the AU Microscopii system with the James Webb Space Telescope were unable to confirm the presence of previously unknown companions.
-Observations with CHEOPS also detected strong TTVs of AU Mic c, which can be explained with planet d on a 12.6 day orbit.
+Observations with CHEOPS also confirmed TTVs of AU Mic c, which is explained by a planet d on a 12.6 day orbit.
 The mass of planet d is found to be only about 20% of the mass of earth (or two Mars masses) according to this study.